emakryo/handy_graph/README.md

 # Handy Graph Drawer

-This is simplest Graph Drawer.
+This is simplest graph drawer.
 This works on Web browsers(Google Chrome 41.0)

 #### TODO

-* save as image
-* add properties with node
+* add properties with node(color, tag, etc...)
 * node and edge removal